deniskabana/react-browser-form/README.md

+## NOT READY FOR PRODUCTION USE YET!

+**Wait until the release of version `1.0.0` before adopting React Browser Form into your codebase.**

+There might be some breaking changes introduced before an official release statement is put out.
+Current usage is only recommended for testing, developing or contributing.

+---

 <div align="center">
   <a href="https://deniskabana.github.io/react-browser-form/introduction" title="React Browser Form - Form management in React made simple for browsers.">
     <img src="https://raw.githubusercontent.com/deniskabana/react-browser-form/main/docs/public/github-logo.png" alt="🌐📝 React Browser Form - React hook for form management in web browsers." />